RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Troubleshooting.md

 ## bzlib.h: No such file or directory
 ^[Top](#top)

-This particular issue occurs on Debian/Kali Linux when dependencies aren't installed appropriately.
+This particular issue occurs on Debian/Kali Linux when dependencies aren't installed appropriately; you need to install bzip2 developer (libbz2-dev on Debian-alike) package.
+Note that the name depends on the distro you're using.
 Review the [installation guide](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Installation_Instructions/Linux-Installation-Instructions.md#on-debian--ubuntu--kali--parrotos--raspbian) for further instructions on how to set up your environment.

 Sample error output:
 ```